tobearun/event_planner/README.md

 - `EventRegistration` tracks which users are registered for which events.
 - Relationships between models are set up properly to avoid circular imports.

-## 🧠 Learning-Oriented Build
+### 🧠 Built for Deep Learning

-This project was developed as a learning project with the following principles:
+This project was developed with the goal of learning full-stack web development using Flask.
+The focus was on:

-- **Code snippets over copy-paste** to encourage debugging and understanding.
+- **Hands-on implementation** of core Flask features like routing, user authentication, and database relationships.
-- **Minimal scaffolding** to understand how routes, forms, models, and templates connect.
+- **Gradual progression**, where each feature was built step-by-step with full understanding of how routes, forms, models, and templates work together.
-- **Step-by-step supervision** to catch and fix bugs quickly while learning.
+- **Focus on architecture**, such as using Blueprints, separating concerns, and applying role-based logic cleanly and efficiently.

 ## 🔧 Future Features (Planned)
 - Admin dashboard for deleting/editing all events.